-Nowadays the theory of techno-economic paradigms is fully proved by practice.
+Nowadays the theory of techno-economic paradigm is fully proved by practice.
 All developed and dynamic countries prove the correctness of the conclusions of this theory by efficiency of their economic policy which is built up on these principles.
 In Ukraine, it is hard to acknowledge the objective character of this theory as one can often see real negligence of its provisions, their usage only for beautiful rhetoric.
-However, as was shown in the article, all transitive economies have no other choice of the model of economic development apart from mobilization of all possibilities for the effective introduction of their economies into the technological trajectory of human civilization evolution.
-However, practical realization of this task will require considerable political and economic measures to form an effective institutional, regulatory, economic and motivating environment which will be able to ensure accelerated development of branches of 5th and 6th techno-economic paradigms.
+However, as was shown in the article, Ukrainian economy has no other choice of the model of economic development apart from mobilization of all possibilities for the effective introduction of Ukrainian economy into the technological trajectory of human civilization evolution.
+However, practical realization of this task will require considerable political and economic measures to form an effective institutional, regulatory, economic and motivating environment in Ukraine which will be able to ensure accelerated development of branches of 5th and 6th techno-economic paradigms.